rachel-o-donnell/the-witchs-cauldron/README.md

 #3 Default image was not displaying - I needed to change the address. image by Jalyn Bryce.

+#4 Username and body not displaying in comment section - changed to user.username and comment_area

 ### Remaining Bugs